Sunday, December 3, 2017

 unknown sp.
 Conk - Ganoderma sp.

-Pine Spikes (?) - Chroogomphus sp.(?)
-Coral Fungi - Ramaria sp.
+Chroogomphus sp.(?) - Ramaria sp.

-gill mushroom - unknown sp. pore mushroom - unknown sp.
+gill mushroom - pore mushroom

 During my search for mushrooms, I came across several mushrooms that had been partially eaten!
 I did some research and found out that squirrels, mice, deer, slugs and snails all eat mushrooms!!!
 I'm not sure which animal ate what mushroom, but it does look like tiny mice (?) bites were taken out of the bottom left mushroom and small slug (?) scrapings were taken out of the mushroom cap on the bottom right!